artefactual/atom-docs/user-manual/access-content/browse.rst

 :ref:`browse-hierarchy-top-filter`).

-The automatic sort is alphabetic by default for public users and by most recently updated (date modifed) for authenticated users, but users can change the sort to most recently updated, identifier, reference code, and start or end date, using the :ref:`sort button <recurring-sort-button>` located at the top-right of the page above the results.
+The automatic sort is alphabetic by default for public users and by most recently updated (date modified) for authenticated users, but users can change the sort to most recently updated, identifier, reference code, and start or end date, using the :ref:`sort button <recurring-sort-button>` located at the top-right of the page above the results.